McNepp/QApplicationContext/README.md

 3. We bind the property `interval` of the second timer to the first timer's propery.
 4. We change the first timer's interval.
 This will also change the second timer's interval!

-The second approach of binding properties has the advantage that it can also be applied to ServiceRegistrations obtained via QApplicationContext::getRegistration(), aka those that represent more than one service.
+This way of binding properties has the advantage that it can also be applied to ServiceRegistrations obtained via QApplicationContext::getRegistration(), aka those that represent more than one service.
 The source-property will be bound to every target-service automatically!

 ## Accessing a service after registration